Mapping the Challenges of HCI: An Application and Evaluation of ChatGPT for Mining Insights at Scale: Discussion

-Research is about experimentation, and many different perspectives on the corpus of scholarly papers could be explored.
-For instance, we could have asked: What are the current research topics?
-What are the methods used by researchers in HCI?
-Answering each of these questions would require prompting the LLMs with the entire corpus repeatedly.
-Therefore, an agile and cost-efficient approach is required.
-Cost-efficient extractive question answering is useful in extracting information for solving the task of analyzing a text corpus from different perspectives.
-For instance, journalists may want to analyze a press release from different angles \cite{3544548.3580907.pdf}.
-Our study demonstrates that such an investigation can be scaled from a single document to entire corpora of text.
+Research involves experimentation, and a corpus of scholarly papers can be examined from many perspectives.
+We might ask, for example: What are the current research topics in the HCI subfield of accessibility?
+Or: What methods do HCI researchers use?
+Answers to such questions are dispersed across papers in the HCI domain and often span multiple sub-communities.
+Repeatedly prompting LLMs with the entire document corpus to address such questions demands an agile and cost-efficient approach.
+Cost-efficient insight mining is particularly valuable when the goal is to analyze a text corpus from diverse perspectives. \citet{3544548.3580907.pdf}, for instance, showed how journalists might analyze a press release from multiple angles.
+Our study demonstrates how such an approach can scale from individual documents to entire text corpora.

-The CHI conference proceedings proved to be a fitting study subject in this regard.
-The volume of information published at the CHI conference is immense.
-In total, the CHI 2023 proceedings encompass about 11,894 pages of substantive content.
-To help visualize this, consider that if the papers published in the 2023 conference proceedings were to be printed out and laid end-to-end, the length would extend to 3.32~km (2.06~miles).
-A single researcher would need to spend weeks (or even months) on reviewing this literature to identify the research challenges of the HCI field.
-In comparison, we achieved our results in a total of about 17.5 hours of API calls.
-We spent this time lightly monitoring the process, and otherwise watching unrelated YouTube videos.
-Not only was this practical application of LLMs cost-efficient, it also was time-effective.

-More cost-efficient results could, of course, be achieved by using free open source alternatives to OpenAI's proprietary API, such as T5 \cite{T5}, Pythia \cite{Pythia}, StableLM \cite{StableLM}, or LLaMA \cite{LLaMA} (and its fine-tuned variants).
-However, OpenAI's LLMs are unrivaled when it comes to LLM performance, while still being cost-efficient.
-Further, ChatGPT and GPT-4 can be used via an API that is easy to use and neither requires machine learning skills nor local compute resources.
-Note that automated extractive summarization systems typically do not work well when there are multiple topics present in the document~\cite{3544548.3581260.pdf}.
-The combination of ChatGPT and GPT-4 used in our approach did fare well in this regard.
+The CHI conference proceedings served as an ideal case study.
+The 2023 proceedings alone encompass approximately 11,894 pages of content.
+To put this in perspective, if these papers were printed and laid end-to-end, they would stretch about 3.32 kilometers (2.06 miles).
+For a single researcher, reviewing this volume of literature to extract key HCI research challenges would require weeks or months of dedicated effort.
+Our application of LLMs reduced the time to approximately 17.5 hours on a standard cloud computing environment.
+Because the extraction ran as API calls, our team could attend to other activities in the meantime, illustrating a practical advantage of LLM-based workflows for academic research.